Technigo/project-happy-thoughts/README.md

 **What we needed to do:**

-✓ Your page should follow the design as closely as possible
+✓ Follow the design given to us as closely as possible

-✓ You should list the most recent thoughts at the top and older thoughts at the bottom (sorted)
+✓ List the most recent thoughts at the top and older thoughts at the bottom (sorted)

-✓ Your thoughts should show the content of the message and how many likes they've received
+✓ Thoughts should show the content of the message and how many likes they've received

-✓ You should have a form to post new thoughts
+✓ Have a form to post new thoughts

-✓ You should implement the heart button to send likes on a thought
+✓ Implement the heart button to send likes on a thought

 ## The problem